Lidl

 The Outlaw Ocean Project's publishing partner in Germany, Die Zeit, asked Lidl for an update on its internal review into the findings of The Outlaw Ocean Project’s investigation.

-Lidl International’s Corporate Communications team replied with additional information to supplement its statement of October 9, 2023.
-The email said that it takes the allegations raised in The Outlaw Ocean Project’s investigation seriously and the practices described are not acceptable to Lidl.
+Lidl International’s Corporate Communications team replied.
+A summary in English of this email: Lidl takes the allegations raised in The Outlaw Ocean Project’s investigation seriously and the practices described are not acceptable to Lidl.
 Therefore, the company has immediately contacted its direct suppliers to investigate the allegations and is currently checking its entire fish and seafood supply chain for such links.
-The email added: “We ask for your understanding that these investigations are thorough and take a long time due to the complexity of international supply chains.
-We plan to have further discussions with The Outlaw Ocean Project once the comprehensive review of our supply chains is complete.
+Lidl asks for your understanding that these investigations are thorough and take a long time due to the complexity of international supply chains.
+The company plans to have further discussions with The Outlaw Ocean Project once the comprehensive review of supply chains is complete.
 For the specific case of illegal fishing highlighted by Outlaw Ocean, the business relationship with the affected supply chain actor was suspended by our direct supplier due to limited cooperation.
-We are still investigating the allegations with regard to the information we received on human rights violations.
-One of the production facilities concerned has now also been blocked by our direct supplier.”
+Lidl is till investigating the allegations with regard to the information we received on human rights violations.
+One of the production facilities concerned has now also been blocked by Lidl’s direct supplier.

 The Outlaw Ocean Project's publishing partner in the UK, Sky News, contacted Lidl for comment on the investigation.